WseK/Wsek.github.io/_pages/cv.md

 RESEARCH EXPERIENCE
 ======
 * <p style="text-align:left;"><b>Exploited the self-attention mechanism in gas sensor array data</b> <span style="float:right;">2020 - Present</span></p>
-  * Analogized between NLP concepts and temporal signals to verify the presence of self-attention mechanisms in signals
+  * <div style="widht:75%;height:100%;word-wrap: break-word">Analogized between NLP concepts and temporal signals to verify the presence of self-attention mechanisms in signals</div>
   * Verification of the effect on the self-attentive mechanism in terms of signal sampling frequency and signal quantization level